a-mahdipour/Data-structure/README.md

-# Data-structure
+# Data-structure (Python-based)
-Python-based Data Structures:

-There are several data sctructures in Python -similar to other programming languages-- and we briefly go through them in bellow.
+##*There are several data sctructures in Python -similar to other programming languages-- and we briefly go through them in bellow.
-Lists, sets and tuples are the basic strutures in Python and more complicated structures are dictionaries, maps, hash tables, trees and graphs.
-Divers data structures differ in
+Lists, sets and tuples are the basic strutures in Python and more complicated structures are dictionaries, maps, hash tables, trees and graphs*
 -----
 ## 1. Lists (arrays)